Modeling avalanche protection in forests

 “Our findings were broadly in line with what we expected, but they’re less alarming than the DGE’s own predictions,” says fellow student Clara Streule.
 “We know that trees hold back some of the snow during an avalanche,” adds Molné.
-“The EPFL simulation model factors in the spatial distribution of trees to a high degree of accuracy.
-The model the DGE uses” – the RAMMS model developed at the WSL Institute for Snow and Avalanche Research SLF – “isn’t quite as accurate on that front.
-Perhaps that’s where the difference lies.”
+“This new model simulates the spatial distribution of trees to a high degree of accuracy."

 The engineering students fed multiple parameters into the model, all of which influence how quickly an avalanche travels and how it behaves.
 These included the precise position and layout of surviving and damaged trees, the exposure and topography of the terrain, and different types of snow (fresh snow, wet snow, and packed and densely packed wind slabs).
 Molné and Streule used a drone to take aerial photographs of the area, which they combined using photogrammetry.
 They also scoured historical records for the region, using the heaviest snowfall figures for the past 100 years in their model.